xayanide/rbxmoduleloader/README.md

 - Loads modules dynamically, only when needed.
 - Loaded ModuleScripts implement lifecycle methods (hooks): `onModuleSetup` (synchronous) and `onModuleStart` (asynchronous).
 - Follows a specific design pattern when making ModuleScripts for the Client or Server but doesn't dictate the way you script.
-- Allows for both shared and non-shared (ModuleContainer) module storage, depending on whether the module should be available globally or locally.
+- Allows for both global (`shared`) and local (`ModuleContainer`) module storage, depending on whether the module should be available globally or locally.
 - Allows only loading module scripts from specific Instance's descendants.
 - Uses `xpcall` and `pcall` for safe module requiring, prevents the module loader from failing, with error handling that logs any failures to load modules.